amirabbasja/SNN-DDQN/README.md

     - truncated: If the episode is truncated, returns true, else it returns false.

     - info: Any extra information that you may need to be returned after taking a step should be returned here.
 Can be a dictionary.
+The info dictionary should have  akey called `isWon` which returns true if the episode is won, else it returns false.

 4. Should have two properties: `nObservationSpace` and `nActionSpace` which are the number of variables in the observation space and number of actions respectively.